 First, the column mentions the fact that “The population count determines the number of U.S. House seats each state will have.”
 This column adds “That’s why census results are so important to politicians.”
 But they aren’t just important to politicians, they are important to voters too!

 The referenced column and recent articles have gotten around to describing a recent controversy.
 That controversy centers around whether the census should have a citizenship question.
-Here is why it should matter to all legal residences.
+Here is why it should matter to all legal residents.
 Without a citizenship question the distribution of the 435 U. S. House of Representatives is made based on each state’s overall percentage of the countries census count.
 (The one exception is the fact that all states are guaranteed at least one representative.)

 So why does it matter whether the count is based all people counted with no indication of whether they are legal residents or whether that question is included.
 It’s simple and logical!
 If those who are here illegally are counted and used in determining the number of representatives a state has, it gives states the incentive to attracted illegals and protect illegals from deportation.
 In short, it gives states an incentive to set up “sanctuary cities and zones” and to ignore federal law.
 Those that do will likely be rewarded with more representation in Congress while those that don’t will lose representation.